Advanced search

 Tabulated list of adverse reactions

 The adverse reactions reported in clinical studies or during post-marketing surveillance are listed according to the MedDRA system organ class and ranked by frequency using the following convention: Very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), rare (≥ 1/10,000 to < 1/1,000) or not known (frequency cannot be estimated from the available data).
-Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
+Due to the widely varying conditions between studies, the adverse reaction profiles and frequencies reported from the development studies of Vabysmo cannot be directly compared to those reported in other development programs.
+Within each frequency grouping, adverse drug reactions are presented in order of decreasing frequency.

 Table 1: Frequencies of adverse reactions in phase III clinical studies